switcherstudio/qa-sample/README.md

 Your team has developed an extremely simple web app for tracking activity ideas for friends.

 ### App requirements
-For each friend, the app will display a UI card that will:
+For each friend, the app should display a UI card that will:
 * display name and email.
 * show a list of activity types in a dropdown.
 * display the current activity idea, along with its difficulty and price ratings. **Ratings should be displayed using a 10-point scale ("X / 10").**
 * include a **Get New Activity** button.
 Behavior:
-  * when clicked, **retrieve a random activity idea of the selected type** from the [Bored API](https://www.boredapi.com/), and replaces the old one in the card.
+  * when clicked, **retrieve a random activity idea of the selected type** from the [Bored API](https://www.boredapi.com/), and replace the old one in the card.
   * **all friend data should be saved**, so that when refreshing the page, the state of each friend should persist. *For the purposes of this demo, we're using browser local storage.
 If you'd like to reset the state of the web app back to its default while testing, clear this site's data.*

 Friends should be sorted alphabetically by last name.